Philly Special: Background

-A play identical to the Philly Special had been successfully run at the college level on a two-point conversion attempt in 2012 by Clemson with Andre Ellington, DeAndre Hopkins and Tajh Boyd all involved against Georgia Tech.
+A play identical to the Philly Special had been successfully run at the college level on a two-point conversion attempt in 2012 by Clemson with Andre Ellington, DeAndre Hopkins and Tajh Boyd against Georgia Tech.
 The Patriots also pulled off a version of the Philly Special against the Eagles in 2015.
 Tom Brady wandered out of the pocket and the ball was snapped to James White.
 White then pitched the ball to Danny Amendola who connected with Brady for a 36-yard pass.
 In 2016, the play was run in the NFL by the Chicago Bears against the Minnesota Vikings, at U.S. Bank Stadium, the same stadium in which the Philly Special also took place.
 Like Clemson, the Bears' attempt, led by Matt Barkley, Jeremy Langford and Cameron Meredith, was a success as they scored a touchdown on the play.
 Eagles receiver Alshon Jeffery, who was a member of the Bears at the time, stated his team's wide receivers coach Mike Groh, a former Bears coach in the same position, introduced the play to Doug Pederson.
 During the Detroit Lions Week 17 game against the Green Bay Packers, the Lions ran a nearly identical play to the Philly Special on a two point conversion late in the game.
 Ameer Abdullah took a direct snap, reversed to Golden Tate, who completed a pass to Matthew Stafford for a successful conversion.
 Eagles offensive coordinator Frank Reich considered running the play against the Vikings in the NFC Championship Game before Super Bowl LII, but relented due to the lopsided score.

 Nick Foles had played as a tight end in high school during his sophomore year.
 After the Super Bowl, he stated that the last time he had caught a pass for a touchdown was when he was in high school.
 Trey Burton, at his high school, had been a first team all-state quarterback during his junior and senior years.
 During his freshman year at the University of Florida, he scored six touchdowns in a single game, breaking the team record set by Tim Tebow.

 Foles' experience as quarterback and tight end was at Westlake High near Austin, Texas.
-Sam Ehlinger, who would go on to start as quarterback at the University of Texas, also played at Westlake and ran this same play during his junior year on November 28, 2015.
-Soon after the Super Bowl finished, Ehlinger tweeted a video of his high school touchdown catch, saying "It's a Westlake thing."
+Sam Ehlinger, who went on to start as quarterback at the University of Texas, also played at Westlake and ran this same play during his junior year on November 28, 2015.
+Soon after the Super Bowl, Ehlinger tweeted a video of his high school touchdown catch, saying "It's a Westlake thing."